Become an Egg Donor

 Once you have been matched, your Case Coordinator will assist you and your recipient(s) in coordinating your donation cycle.
 You and your recipient(s) will agree on a target month for the egg retrieval.
 Coordination of your treatment cycle to the recipient’s cycle will occur.
 This process may take several months based on your normal cycle, the recipient’s normal cycle and your personal schedules.
 It is important to note that it usually takes 4-6 weeks from the time you and your recipient are synchronized with birth control pills until the actual egg retrieval.

 Your decision to become an egg donor is a generous contribution and you will be reimbursed for your time and commitment by the recipient.
-The total compensation for your first completed cycle is $7,500, subsequent completed cycle compensation is $8,000.
+The total compensation for each completed cycle is $9,500.

 More About the Egg Donation Cycle Coordination Process